ClimateNeRF: Extreme Weather Synthesis in Neural Radiance Field

 Following volume rendering and alpha blending~\cite{mildenhall2020nerf}, we render the color $C(\mathbf{r})$ for ray $\mathbf{r}$ and its semantic logit $S(\mathbf{r})$~\cite{Zhi:etal:ICCV2021}.

 We apply softmax to semantic logits $S(\mathbf{r})$ to obtain semantic probabilities $\{p(\mathbf{r})^l\}_{l=1}^L$ for all labels.
 During training, we perform MSE loss $L_C$ and cross-entropy loss $L_S$ for rendered colors and semantic logits using ground truth color $C_{gt}(\mathbf{r})$ and 2D semantic logits $\{\hat{p}(\mathbf{r})^l\}_{l=1}^L$ predicted by segformer~\cite{xie2021segformer} pretrained on cityscape dataset~\cite{Cordts2016Cityscapes}.
-Moreover, we detach densities $\sigma$ when rendering $S(\mathbf{r})$ since we leverage pseudo-semantic labels.
-Like Ref-NeRF~\cite{verbin2022ref}, we use the density gradient normals $\hat{\mathbf{n}}=-\frac{\nabla \sigma}{\|\nabla\sigma\|}$~\cite{boss2021nerd, srinivasan2021nerv} to guide the predicted surface normals $\mathbf{n}$ using a weighted MSE loss.
+Moreover, since we leverage pseudo-semantic labels, we detach densities $\sigma$ when rendering $S(\mathbf{r})$.
+Similar to Ref-NeRF~\cite{verbin2022refnerf}, we use the density gradient normals $\hat{\mathbf{n}}=-\frac{\nabla \sigma}{\|\nabla\sigma\|}$~\cite{boss2021nerd, srinivasan2021nerv} to guide the predicted surface normals $\mathbf{n}$ using a weighted MSE loss:

 where $w_i=T_i(1-\text{exp}(-\sigma_i\delta_i))$ denotes the detached weight in Eq.\ref{eq:nerf_volume}.
 We also leverage distortion loss $L_{dist}$ ~\cite{barron2022mip, sun2022improved} to mitigate floaters in the reconstruction results: